adito0/SFTP-RFC913/README.md

 #### Other testing files - please save this somewhere else on your computer
 * toReceive.txt
 * greetings.txt

+Greetings.txt are two different files.
+Please save one of them somewhere else.

 ### Test cases: